 No matter how much you love your job, everyone needs a break…

-If you’re unsure of the rules, booking time off can feel like a stressful ordeal.
-But whether you work part-time or full-time, you’re legally entitled to a certain amount of annual leave – and making the most of it is absolutely vital to your workplace wellbeing (not to mention work/life balance).
+If you’re unsure of the rules, booking time off can feel stressful.
+But whether you work part time, full time, or irregular hours, you’re legally entitled to a certain amount of annual leave – and making the most of it is vital to your workplace wellbeing and work/life balance.

-To make sure you understand the process, here’s everything you need to know about annual leave:
+Here’s everything you need to know about annual leave in the UK:

 What is annual leave?